PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Conclusions

 \section{Conclusions}

-In this work, we presented PACMANN, a novel adaptive collocation point sampling method for physics-informed neural networks.
-This approach uses the gradient of the squared residual as guiding information to move collocation points toward areas of large residuals, where the size of the step is determined by the stepsize hyperparameter.
-Our method can be applied in combination with an optimization algorithm of choice, such as gradient ascent or Adam.
-Points are moved several times while training is halted, given by the "number of steps" hyperparameter.
-We explored the sensitivity of our method to its two hyperparameters and we found that the stepsize has a greater influence than the number of steps on the solution accuracy.
-Conversely, we found that setting the number of steps to 5 achieves the optimal balance between accuracy and efficiency.
+In this work, we presented the Point Adaptive Collocation Method for Artificial Neural Networks (PACMANN), a novel adaptive collocation point sampling method for physics-informed neural networks.
+This approach uses the gradient of the physics-informed loss terms, that is, of the squared residual, as guiding information to move collocation points toward areas of large residuals.
+The problem of moving points is formulated as a maximization problem, which can be approached using an optimization algorithm of choice, such as gradient ascent or Adam.
+Points are moved several times while training is halted.
+Our approach can be tuned using three additional hyperparameters, namely the resampling period, the size of the step used to move the collocation points, and the number of times that points are moved while training is halted.
+While this work demonstrates PACMANN for PINNs, we note that the method can also be applied to other collocation-based approaches.

+We studied the sensitivity of our method to these hyperparameters, and we observed that the stepsize has a particularly large impact on the solution accuracy.
+Conversely, we found that five iteration steps are sufficient to achieve a good balance between accuracy and efficiency.
 We then investigated the accuracy and efficiency of PACMANN in combination with various optimization algorithms and concluded that the Adam optimizer performs the best.

-Furthermore, we compared the performance of PACMANN to existing state-of-the-art adaptive and nonadaptive collocation approaches, including random resampling, RAR and RAD, and demonstrated that our method achieves state-of-the-art performance in terms of accuracy/efficiency tradeoff for lower dimensional benchmarks (1D time-dependent Burgers' and Allen-Cahn equations), while outperforming the state-of-the-art for the five-dimensional Poisson equation.
-Finally, we showed the effectiveness of our approach to solve inverse problems in a 2D Navier-Stokes benchmark.
-The results of the numerical experiments demonstrate that PACMANN achieves high prediction accuracy and efficiently scales to higher dimensions without introducing significant computational overhead.
+Furthermore, we compared the performance of PACMANN to existing state-of-the-art adaptive and non-adaptive collocation approaches, including random resampling, RAR, and RAD, and demonstrated that our method achieves state-of-the-art performance in terms of the accuracy/efficiency tradeoff for lower-dimensional benchmarks, while outperforming the state-of-the-art for high-dimensional problems and the case of an irregular domain.
+In addition, we showed the effectiveness of our approach in solving inverse problems.

+In particular, the results of the numerical experiments demonstrate that PACMANN achieves high prediction accuracy and efficiently scales to higher dimensions without introducing significant computational overhead.